OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

 Exit codes
 ----------

-Based on different status, the command ends with the following exit codes:
+Based on the various statuses, the command will end with the following exit codes:

 - **0** - No update available.
 - **1** - Updates available.